Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/README.md

 ##### Create a service principal (optional)
 This [Azure CLI][azure_cli] snippet shows how to create a new service principal.
-Before using it, replace "your-application-name" with a more appropriate name for your service principal.
+Before using it, replace "your-application-name" with the appropriate name for your service principal.

 Create a service principal:
 ```Bash